 You can post a list of your different creditors in the comment section below, with the balances as of today, and I can offer feedback about negotiation targets, timing, and prioritizing creditors who are the most likely to sue.
 Settling with the right creditors early can limit your risk of bank levy and property liens.

 While bankruptcy is something most people want to avoid at all costs, I usually find they have not assessed the costs at all.
 While we talk about your credit card bills being affordable with credit counseling, or by settling for less above, chapter 7 bankruptcy is typically the ultimate in affordability.

 You have to qualify for chapter 7 bankruptcy using an income means test specific to your state.
 And just like there are state exemption laws that protect you from debt collectors, there are state exemptions for what you are allowed to keep in a chapter 7 bankruptcy.
 If your stuff is valued at more than the exemptions in your state, you may look to a chapter 13 bankruptcy where you repay some, or all of the debt, over probably 5 years.
 But when it comes to people having to consider chapter 13, I have often found those folks to be the best candidates for settling the debts for less instead.

-What if you just did not pay, and did nothing after that?
+What if you just didn’t pay, and did nothing?

 Some folks with too many bills, and not enough income and assets (such as being on fixed income from disability and social security), will stop making payments all together, and wait for whatever comes.
-If sued, and a court judgment entered, they already know they are not at risk because; there car and other personal belongings are protected by state law; they are not working in order to be garnished; wages are low enough in there state to be protected; live in a state where wage garnishment is not allowed; and funds like social security that are exempt are the only moneys deposited into their bank account.
+If sued, and a court judgment entered, they already know they are not at risk because; their car and other personal belongings are protected by state law; they are not working in order to be garnished; wages are low enough in their state to be protected; live in a state where wage garnishment is not allowed; and funds like social security that are exempt are the only moneys deposited into their bank account.